har-in-air/ESP32_MULTI_METER/README.md

 * Any ESP32 development board with on-board USB-UART.
 * INA226 current sensor.
 * A pi-filter network + low-noise MIC5205 LDO voltage regulator provides the power supply for the INA226.
-* IRF7831 N-chan mosfet (Rds = 4 milli-Ohms),  used to switch shunt resistors for current measurements.
+* IRF7831 N-chan mosfets (Rds = 4 milli-Ohms),  used to switch shunt resistors for current measurements.
 * PC817 opto-coupler for gated measurement.
 * 0.05ohm 1% shunt resistor for HIGH current scale.
 * 1.0 ohm 1% shunt resistor for LOW current scale.